Utility-Scale Solar PV Field Data & Thermal Inspections

 Accelerated Processing

-IEC 62446-3 Standards-Based Inspections
+IEC TS 62446-3 Standards-Based Inspections

-We follow IEC 62446-3 protocols for data collection.
+We follow IEC TS 62446-3 protocols for data collection.
 Deliverables are customized based on your project scope and budget.

-Our Methodology: All thermal data is collected using IEC 62446-3 standards: ≥600 W/m² irradiance, perpendicular viewing angles, ≥5×5 pixels per cell resolution, and RTK georeferencing.
+Our Methodology: All thermal data is collected using IEC TS 62446-3 standards: ≥600 W/m² irradiance, perpendicular viewing angles, ≥5×5 pixels per cell resolution, and RTK georeferencing.
 What varies is the deliverable format and documentation depth—you choose what fits your needs.

 Three Service Tiers